-The admissions policies for each of the proposed Associate of Fine Arts degree programs (Acting or Screenwriting) basically requires documentation of completion of high school or its equivalent, or a GED (General Educational Development) equivalency certificate.
+The admissions policies for each of the Associate degree programs (Acting or Screenwriting) basically requires documentation of completion of high school or its equivalent, or a GED (General Educational Development) equivalency certificate.

 Additionally, those majoring in Acting must pass an audition, conducted live or by video/on-line.